 You may also like

-- 3 Positive Takeaways From Bruins’ Series Loss to Hurricanes
+- 3 Takeaways From Bruins’ Dominating 6-0 Win Over Flyers

 For the first time in a few seasons, the Bruins enter the season with depth behind the top line thanks to Hall and Smith.
 With Krejci gone, whoever fills that void in the middle will have two good wings in Hall and Smith.
 At 32 years old, Smith has the skill to be a 20-goal scorer this season and if he is able to do that, the Black and Gold will be in good shape to survive the 82-game regular-season grind and get into the playoffs.